larsonan/Zwyx/README.md

 Like in C, braces also define **scope**.
 This means that z only has meaning within this anonymous method, and any reference to it elsewhere will give a compiler error.

-One final thing to note regarding the operators is that standard order of operations is not yet implemented.
-Currently the operators are simply resolved left to right, so the following:
+Resolution of the operators follows standard order of operations, so the following:

 `y~int:{2+4*6}`

-will actually set y to 36, rather than 26.
+will set y to 26.

 ## Structs
 A **struct** is a compound unit containing any number of other data units.
 The following defines a struct named "Point" containing two members named "x" and "y":